microsoft/AzureTrailblazerAcademy/month1/labs/lab_SQL/README.md

 <img src="./images/SQL-VM-Configuration-full.PNG" alt="SQL VM configuration setup" Width="600">

-- Make sure you have green check for the **validation passed** and Click on **Create** button.
+- Make sure you have a green check for the **validation passed** and Click on **Create** button.
-- Wait till your deployment is complete and see 'Go To Resource' button.
+- Wait till your deployment is complete and you should see 'Go To Resource' button.

 ### Task-2: Restore a sample database AdventureWorks from a backup